Robotois/robotois-lcd-display/src/README.md

 # Test the C++ Library

-In the file `tests.cpp` it is provided a simple test for the LCD Display module.
+In the file `test.cpp` it is provided a simple test for the LCD Display module.
 The test consist in showing a simple message of a counter changing its value every 1s.

 To run the test follow these steps: